razoumov/chapel/03-domain-parallelism.md

 {:.source}

 This is the entire parallel solver!
 Note that we implemented an open boundary: T on *ghost points* is always 0.
-Let's add some printout and also compute the total energy on the mesh, by adding the following to our code:
+Let us add some printout and also compute the total energy on the mesh, by adding the following to our code:

 ~~~